Updated November 29, 2024

-Attitudes and behaviors are largely determined by how employees feel about the person they work for, and the employee training they've received from the company.
-If you treat employees like they’re disposable, they’re likely to return the favor.
+Attitudes and behaviors are largely determined by how employees feel about the person they work for and the training they've received from the company.
+If you treat employees like disposables, they’re likely to return the favor.

 Do: Keep it Personal

 Convey important information regarding their employment in person.
-This goes especially for the tough stuff like firing, transferring, demoting, or laying off an employee; have the guts to tell them to their face.
-This also goes for what should be the easy stuff like complimenting them on a great job, helping out with an order, or coming in on their day off.
+This applies especially to tough situations like firing, transferring, demoting, or laying off an employee; have the guts to tell them to their face.
+It also goes for the easy stuff, like complimenting them on a great job, helping out with an order, or coming in on their day off.

 Do: Utilize their Potential

-If you’re doing your hiring and employee training correctly, you should have a good idea what new hires are capable of before they hit the floor.
-Don’t expect them to have skills and training that aren’t in their resume unless you’ve provided them with proper employee training.
+If you’re doing your hiring and employee training correctly, you should know what new hires can do before they hit the floor.
+Don’t expect them to have skills and training not in their resume unless you’ve provided them with proper employee training.

 Do: Communicate Clearly